ja2-stracciatella/ja2-stracciatella.github.io/features.md

 You select one savegame slot at the beginning of a new game, and the game will stick to that slot throughout your playthrough.
 The game will also make sure to save before you leave, so you can rest assured you will always be able to pick up at where you left.

 With Dead is Dead there is no going back.
 If mercs die, there is no way of bringing them back.
 If you make a mistake, there is no way of reverting it.
 So be careful, play it safe, and prepare to be frustrated.

+## Infinite save games

+The engine now supports saving and loading of arbitrarily named saved games, and an arbitrary number of them.
+The load screen is enhanced with game mode, difficuly and mod info plus a scrollbar.

 ## Bundled optional mini-mods